Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: THE PROPOSED ALGORITHM

 \subsection{Turret control}

-Turret control is possible in two ways: in initialization or tracking mode.
+Turret control is done in two ways: in initialization or tracking mode.
 During initialization mode, the pan-tilt turret collects data points for a specified time in a predefined area to build the background model.
 In tracking mode, the control commands are calculated based on the current position of the turret and the estimated position of the drone.
 The tracking mode aims to keep the drone in the middle of the FoV to maximize the density of reflected points from the drone.
+In case there are multiple drones in the FoV, the algorithm follows the one closest to the location of the particles, which can be reset by the operator.

+The pan ($\alpha$) and tilt ($\beta$) goal angles of the turret are calculated based on the current drone position estimate as in (\ref{eq:angles}).